lamnguyenx/xdgg/README.md

 This project contains XDG Base Directory specification-compliant configuration and setup files for various TUI (Text User Interface) tools designed for CLI-based development.
 Built to work seamlessly across different environments, including Android via Termux.

-## Overview

-A collection of personal dotfiles and configurations for essential CLI development tools, enabling efficient terminal-based workflows on any platform.
+> **Summary**: A collection of personal dotfiles and configurations for essential CLI development tools, enabling efficient terminal-based workflows on any platform.

 ## TUI Tools